Zorander42/KoA_TroopCalc/README.md

 ## Dependencies ##
-Requires Ruby to be installed in order to run it.
+Requires Ruby to be installed in order to run it locally.
 (See alternative) Ruby can be installed here: https://rubyinstaller.org/

 If you only need it for this script, you may uncheck the box to install mysys (sp?) at the finish screen of the ruby installer.